 EGP sinks to record lows as IMF deal nears, further weakening likely Photo: RODWORKS / Shutterstock

-The Egyptian pound (EGP) dropped to a fresh record low against the US dollar (USD) on 5 January.
-The move was its largest one-day decline since the government reached a deal with the International Monetary Fund (IMF) in December for a $3bn loan and agreed to move to a more flexible exchange rate regime.
+The Egyptian pound (EGP) has fallen over 19% year-to-date (YTD) against the US dollar (USD).
+In December, the Egyptian government reached a deal with the International Monetary Fund (IMF) for a $3bn loan and agreed to move to a more flexible exchange rate regime.
+On 10 January, the Egyptian government even committed to reducing the military's role in the economy as part of its IMF bailout package.

 The Egyptian economy has come under pressure from budget cuts, the effects of the Covid-19 pandemic and the Russia-Ukraine conflict, and faces a shortage of foreign currency.